unmaya/Girder/README.md

 Girder CSS [demo](http://comfypixel.com/Girder/)
 ====================

 A CSS grid toolkit built with Sass.
-Extra handy for HTML prototypes because its small, I'm drawing inspiration from all over but trying to keep things super simple:
+Extra handy for HTML prototypes because its small, fast and easy to use.
+I'm drawing inspiration from all over but trying to keep things  simple and focused:

 * Its Sass with semantic html5 in mind but can also be used with [plain CSS](http://comfypixel.com/Girder/guide.html) (girder.css)
 * Conscise but well commented, small, focused and easy to learn.
 No excess stuff just the essentials.